Financial Support for Postdoctoral Research Fellows

 Postdoctoral Research Fellowships

-- PhDs will be compensated in accordance with current Baycrest scales for Postdoctoral Research Fellows, and will also be allowed up to $1,500 annually for conference travel and/or research-related expenses.
+- PhDs will be compensated in accordance with current Baycrest scales for Postdoctoral Research Fellows, and will also be allowed up to $750 annually for conference travel.

 - MDs whose fellowships do not include clinical practice will be compensated at the same level as PhDs.

-- MDs whose fellowships do include clinical practice will be compensated in accordance with current CIHR rates, and will also be allowed up to $1,500 annually for conference travel and/or research-related expenses.
+- MDs whose fellowships do include clinical practice will be compensated in accordance with current CIHR rates, and will also be allowed up to $750 annually for conference travel.

-- PhDs or MDs with their own external funding who have been reviewed and approved as eligible for Baycrest-funded positions will, if their external funding is less than Baycrest rates, be eligible for top-up funds to bring their funding to the level of Baycrest-funded positions, and will also be allowed up to $1,500 annually for conference travel and/or research-related expense
+- PhDs or MDs with their own external funding who have been reviewed and approved as eligible for Baycrest-funded positions will, if their external funding is less than Baycrest rates, be eligible for top-up funds to bring their funding to the level of Baycrest-funded positions, and will also be allowed up to $750 annually for conference travel.

 A postdoctoral fellowship provides an important stage in the transition from graduate student to independent scholar.
-Postdoctoral fellows (PDF) are, in essence, trainees who will pursue their research training in an environment that will afford them the opportunity to develop as independent scholars.
-They are not employees.
+Postdoctoral fellows (PDF) are, in essence, contract employees who are receiving further training to enable them to pursue their research in an environment that will afford them the opportunity to develop as independent scholars.
 In light of the transitional nature of their status, postdoctoral fellowships are time-limited and are not ongoing.

 Criteria for Fellowship